FabrizioRomanoGenovese/statebox.github.io/zlarin-2017-info.markdown

 Please remember that the plugs in Croatia are EU type.
 We will bring some adaptors with us, but bringing some more + USB chargers (if you need them) may be wise.

 ## Reading material
 If you want to do some homework before showing up, here is a reading list of papers that you may wish to skim through.
-We moreover have a Mendeley group where these paper are shared.
-If you use Mendeley, we strongly suggest you to request access to the group clicking on the following link (feel free to add any relevant paper to the Mendeley repo):
+Moreover, we have a Mendeley group where these paper are shared.
+If you use Mendeley, we strongly suggest you request access to the group clicking on the following link (feel free to add any relevant paper to the Mendeley repo):

 [Mendeley Repository](https://www.mendeley.com/groups/11748971/_/)